blockpy-edu/blockpy/README.md

 2. Skulpt is probably the hardest dependency, since you will probably want to modify it.

+Note from 4/4/2026: You need to use the `esbuild-source` branch nowadays.

 ```shell
 $> cd blockpy-edu
 $> git clone https://github.com/blockpy-edu/skulpt skulpt